OctopusDeploy/People/Site-Reliability-Engineering/README.md

  a system is running, identify the high leverage points and move them to improve the outcomes, costs and/or manage risks.

-They are our resident experts in learning, both from what works and doesn\'t, are unfazed by chaos, they will calmly and practically get problems fixed.
+They are experts in learning and sharing, from both what works and doesn\'t, are unfazed by chaos, and they will calmly and practically get problems fixed.

 They likely find lessons from aviation safety culture to be interesting and relevant to their daily work.
 They\'re equally comfortable leading a postmortem as they are designing a deployment